-- They are provisioned with generated names to prevent naming conflicts with other PVCs in a project. - Subpaths of the mounted Physical persistent volumes that reference user-defined PVCs are prefixed with <workspace-ID> or <PVC-name>.
+- They are provisioned with generated names to prevent naming conflicts with other PVCs in a namespace. - Subpaths of the mounted Physical persistent volumes that reference user-defined PVCs are prefixed with {workspace id}/{PVC name}.
 This ensures that the same PV data structure is set up with different PVC strategies.
 For details, see Section 10.3.2.1.4, "How subpaths are used in PVCs".